 - Perfect your pitch.
 Some of the best pitches are the simplest.
 Clearly state your intention and briefly give an overview of your organization, your successes, and your products.
-Do your research, never send out identical pitches, and always cater your message to the needs of the individual you are pitching to.
+Do your research and always cater your message to the needs of the recipient.

 - Maintain relationships.
 Relationships require work to become effective.
 Keep an open line of communication and always keep your partners up-to-date with any changes.

 - Deliver exceptional quality.
 Remember that in the case of referrals, it is not just your reputation on the line, but also that of the third party.
 If your product is not up to scratch then both of your reputations will suffer and people will be less likely to work with you moving forward.